MikeRogers0/MikeRogersIO/source/blog/2018-01-03-stop-resizing-images-with-ruby.html.md

 ## Future options

 Cloudinary, like most SaaS can begin to feel a [little bit expensive](https://cloudinary.com/pricing) if you're not utilizing a large percentage of your plan.
 However as mentioned above Fastly is a reasonable alternative.
 If you're really scaling up, it's also possible to [resize images via AWS Lambda](https://github.com/ysugimoto/aws-lambda-image).

+## Footnotes

+As pointed out by a reader MiniMagick is just a Ruby wrapper for C functionality.
+So more accurately, this could have been more accurately titled "Stop resizing images with C" or "Stop resizing images yourself".